 Full Video

-When your video is complete, you have the ability to:
+When your video is complete, you continue to have the ability to:

-• Edit the Cut, Blend or Lip Sync of the clip (Lip Sync must have an audio signal for the clip, Blend is only supported with Seedance V1 Lite and Seedance 1 Pro).
+Edit the Cut, Blend or Lip Sync of the clip (Lip Sync must have an audio signal for the clip), and Blend is only supported with Seedance V1 Lite and Seedance 1 Pro).

 To begin the editing process on the Video page, scroll towards the bottom, right below the Video Player.
 You can click for a specific Scene to scroll through all of the clips related to a Scene, or you can click on a Scene and then select an individual clip.